nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 }
 ```

-### 6. Request all information that has been recorded for the patient in the last three months
+### 6. Request all information that has been recorded for the patient in the last three months.
 #### a) If done in one query this would return everything, no date filter could be applied on medications or observations.
 ```json
 {